MolSSI/zenopy/docs/quick_start.rst

 	https://sandbox.zenodo.org/api/deposit/depositions/

-Upon successful completion of this command, ``zenopy`` notifies you that the target deposition has been deleted from your account.
-You can verify it by checking your Zenodo account from your web browser.
+Upon successful completion of this command, ``zenopy`` notifies you that the deposition has been deleted from your account.
+You can verify it by checking your Zenodo account from the web browser.